processing/processing-pi-website/content/tutorial/camera/index.md

 ...
 ```

-Now that you know the basics of using GL Video class and specifically, GLCapture class, let's make some fun projects!
+Now that you know the basics of using the GL Video class and specifically, GLCapture class, let's make some fun projects!

 # Mini projects using the camera on the Pi